danielcaldas/react-d3-graph/docs/DOCUMENTATION.md

     nodes: [
         {
             id: 'id',
             color: 'red',         // only this node will be red
             size: 300,            // only this node will have size 300
-            type: 'diamond' // only this node will have 'diamond' shape }
+            symbolType: 'diamond' // only this node will have 'diamond' shape }
     ],
     links: [...]